sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * Improved precision and performance when calculating analytic rank (William Stein) -- When calculating the analytic rank of an elliptic curve, the default is to use Cremona's {{{gp}}} script, where the precision is automatically doubled until it doesn't fail.
 The precision is started at 16 rather than the previous default precision.
 The computation is now about 3 times faster usually by starting off using this smaller precision.

+ * Weil pairing (David Moller Hansen, John Cremona) -- A basic framework for Weil pairing on elliptic curves using Miller's algorithm as contained in Proposition 8 of the following paper:
+    * Victor S. Miller.
+"The Weil pairing, and its efficient calculation".
+Journal of Cryptology, 17(4):235-261, 2004.

 == Basic Arithmetic ==

  * {{{ivalue}}} field in {{{integer_mod.pyx}}} is no longer public (Craig Citro) -- The {{{ivalue}}} field for {{{IntegerMod_int}}} is no longer public.
 This gives about a 1.5 to 2X speed-up when multiplying {{{IntegerMod_ints}}}.